-If you have PCOS, the ultrasound may show 8 to 10 cysts smaller than 10 mm in size on each ovary.
+If you have PCOS, the ultrasound may show 12 or more cysts smaller than 10 mm in size on each ovary.
 These are often said to look like a string of pearls.
 Interestingly, these lesions are not actually cysts but the remains of ovarian follicles that did not successfully make or release an ovum (egg).
-However, about 20% of all women will have ovarian cysts visible on the ultrasound, so having one or two cysts does not necessarily mean you have PCOS.
+However, up to 20% of all people with ovaries will have ovarian cysts, so having 1 or 2 cysts does not necessarily mean you have PCOS.

 Treatment and Prevention